-Before becoming an Associate Producer on The Wrestler and 350 Days, lifelong wrestling fan Evan Ginzburg had witnessed some of the greatest moments on the grandest stage of them all: Madison Square Garden.
+Before becoming an Associate Producer on The Wrestler and 350 Days, lifelong wrestling fan Evan Ginzburg witnessed some of the greatest moments on the grandest stage of them all: Madison Square Garden.
 He saw childhood heroes Bruno Sammartino and Pedro Morales battle villains like Ivan Koloff and George Steele.
-Later, he was able to convert his love for wrestling into passion projects such as the Wrestling-Then and Now newsletter, a film documentary by the same name, and also interviewing a who’s who of wrestling legends on his internet radio show Legends Radio.
+Later, he was able to convert his love for wrestling into passion projects such as the Wrestling-Then and Now newsletter, a film documentary by the same name, and also interviewing a who’s who of wrestling legends on his internet radio show, Legends Radio.
 Through these avenues, he was given the opportunity of a lifetime by becoming an Associate Producer for Darren Aronofsky’s Oscar-nominated movie The Wrestler.
-He later landed a similar role with the highly lauded documentary 350 Days.
+He later landed a similar role with the highly lauded documentary, 350 Days.

 Discovering Wrestling and Never Looking Back